them-es/Billy/readme.txt

 = Dependencies? =

-* There are no third-party dependencies required.
-If you use the latest WordPress version with a block based WordPress theme you are good to go.
+* There are no third-party dependencies required and if you use the latest WordPress version with a block based WordPress theme you are good to go.

 = Contribution? =